yokodev/chocolatin/README.md

 # Plugins

-Plugins are curried function who can be unary or 1 ary.
+Plugins are curried function who can be nullary or unary.

 They return a function who will take WebPack configuration as argument (with mixins + loaders apply) and let you :